pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/sampler-stats.myst.md

 +++

 Some points to `Note`:
-- Some of the sample statistics used by NUTS are renamed when converting to `InferenceData` to follow [ArviZ's naming convention](https://arviz-devs.github.io/arviz/schema/schema.html#sample-stats), while some are specific to PyMC3 and keep their internal PyMC3 name in the resulting InferenceData object.
+- Some of the sample statistics used by NUTS are renamed when converting to `InferenceData` to follow [ArviZ's naming convention](https://arviz-devs.github.io/arviz/schema/schema.html#sample-stats), while some are specific to PyMC and keep their internal PyMC name in the resulting InferenceData object.
 - `InferenceData` also stores additional info like the date, versions used, sampling time and tuning steps as attributes.

 ```{code-cell} ipython3